Brassy Hair: Why Does It Happen, And Top 5 Ways To Undo It

 — Yuki Hana (@hibeautifulgir1) November 15, 2016

 If you’re blonde, then I don’t need to explain to you what purple shampoo is and how it works.
 But I will explain it to everyone else.
 Since violet and yellow are opposite one another on the color wheel, they cancel each other out.
 So if you have warm tones in your blonde dyed hair, you’ll need some purple.
-Go out and get yourself a bottle of any kind of purple or violet shampoo and I PROMISE you that it will be a great solution to your brassy problem.
+Go out and get yourself a bottle of any kind of purple or violet sulfate-free shampoo and I PROMISE you that it will be a great solution to your brassy problem.
 It’s like a magic shampoo, actually.
 People say that it takes a few times until you can see a difference, but I was actually able to see a difference after only using it once.
 It works like a charm.
 If you aren’t a blonde, purple shampoo works by neutralizing your brassy tones.
-The purple pigment is distributed throughout your hair to cancel out the red and yellow undertones and make your blue undertones higher.
+The purple pigment is distributed throughout your hair to cancel out the red tones and yellow tones and make your blue undertones higher.
 It brightens the blonde by restoring your hair to its former, cool blonde.
 You can bid your warm tones farewell.

 There are plenty of different kinds of purple shampoos on the market, so don’t be overwhelmed.
 You basically just need to read up on all the products and buy whichever purple shampoo sounds fitting for your specific hair type.
 You should aim for one that works as a toner.
 Toning shampoos are very popular.
 Toning is necessary to neutralize brassiness.
 The shampoo should also be able to raise your hair cuticles to give your hair more volume.
 Although all of the shampoos are more or less the same deal, they are each formulated for specific types of hair.
-For example – some are better for ombre hair, some are better for highlighted, or completely dyed hair.
+For example – some are better for ombre hair, some are better for highlights, balayage, or completely dyed hair.
 You can even use a purple conditioner.
 Make sure to get one that’s specifically color safe!

-This is a product which people have mixed opinions about.
+Purple Shampoo is a product that people have mixed opinions about.
 Some people will say how great it is, and other people will say it literally did nothing.
 It’s a great DIY method than running to your salon.
 I personally found this product to work for me at times and at other times I didn’t see much of a difference, but I guess it really depends on what kind of hair you have and how you use the product.
 How you apply it makes a difference.
 Before you put the purple shampoo in your hair, you should rinse it with warm water.
 The warm water will cause your hair shaft to expand which will allow for more purple pigment to penetrate.
 After you apply the shampoo, you should let it sit for one to five minutes before rinsing it out.
 You should then rinse your hair with cold water, which will close the hair shaft.
 This will seal in the color and leave it protected.

 Purple shampoo seems to be very popular.
 A lot of big-name salons promote it.
 It’s said to be safe to use in between colorings and is ammonia-free.
 There are also purple hair masks and other hair products for a deeper treatment.
 It seems that a lot of people decide to try this product because they don’t have the time or money to get to the salon and get their hair toned.
 So why not try it yourself if you can?
 That’s how I see it.
 If it works, great!
 If not, then you didn’t really lose anything besides a few bucks.

 This is something that I just recently heard about.
 People are familiar with water filters for the sink, but not many people have heard about shower filters!
 If you’re someone with color-sensitive hair then this is definitely a product to invest in.
 The product isn’t that well known, so not that many companies have come out with it.
 There are a few different companies out there that seem to sell a solid shower filter.
 Shower filters work by removing chemicals from your shower water.
 Unfiltered water has a lot of mineral deposits.
 Therefore it can cause unwanted warm tones, like orange tones if you naturally have brunette hair or red hair.
 It can’t only damage your hair color but it can also cause skin dryness, irritation, and even life-threatening diseases.

 As you can see the products you put in your hair will actually affect its hue.
 If purple shampoo can prevent your hair from going brassy, then you should avoid anything else that might make you go from blonde to orange.
 This applies to all products you use before, during, and even after your shower.
 If the product is purple or clear, your hair is in the clear as well.

 If your natural hair is rich in red pigment you will have to bleach it in order to maintain the blonde shade you’ve put so much effort into getting.
 The underlying pigment in dark brown hair or black hair is what causes brassiness in the first place.
 A colorist has to lift your natural color and then proceed to use hair dye to get it to the desired color.
 A lot of women with dark hair are wondering how to get blonde hair without bleaching, but unfortunately, it’s not possible.
 If the color isn’t lifted enough, your hair will end up with brassy tones.
 In order for the new blonde hair to last and not instantly go brassy, you’ll need to strip as much of its natural pigment as possible.

 But now that you’ve done your reading, it’s time to get out there and make a difference to your hair!
 There’s no need to be afraid of that mirror any longer.
 You now know what to do and what not to do after you dye your hair blonde.
 It’s an uphill battle, but a battle that you’ll win (most of the time).
 Purple shampoo just may be the answer to your prayers.
 If it’s not, there are so many different other options that can help you in your brassy time of need.